 We teach phonics using the Sounds Write scheme.

 We do plan around topics in Reception and Nursery, and we also follow the children’s interests and develop learning themes from them.
+We also join in with the whole school focus areas each term using age-appropriate activities.

 The Nursery and Reception staff are always happy to talk to you about your child’s learning, so if you have any questions please ask.
 Homework is introduced in Reception which is usually an activity for parents and carers to carry out with their child.
 Children are also expected to practise phonics and reading every week at home.
 Children earn merits if their reading diary is regularly updated by their parent or carer.